CsatiZoltan/t8code-wiki/Step-7-Interpolation.md

 <img src="https://github.com/DLR-AMR/t8code/wiki/pictures/tutorials/Step7_adapted.PNG" height="400">
 </p>

-After this interpolation step, we can set the adapted forest `adapt_forest` as `forest` and keep on working with this forest (for example by calculating a next time step).
+After this interpolation step, we can set the adapted forest `forest_new` as `forest` and keep on working with this forest (for example by calculating a next time step).